 The one-year master’s programme in Philosophy at Leiden University integrates historical and systematic approaches in philosophy to offer you an advanced training in different philosophical methodologies as well as reason, logic and critical thinking.

-Four specialisations; an expansive curriculum
+Five specialisations; an expansive curriculum

-- History and Philosophy of the Sciences (MA)
+- Moral and Political Philosophy (MA)

-- Philosophical Anthropology and Philosophy of Culture (MA)
+- Philosophy of Knowledge (MA)

 Hone your intellect